-Non-electric valve versions whose bodies are not lined with an insulating material coating do not have their own potential ignition source according to the hazard assessment stipulated in Clause 52. of ISO 80079-36, even in the rare incident of an operating fault.
-Therefore, such valve versions do not fall within the scope of Directive 2014/34/EU.
+According to the ignition hazard assessment performed in accordance with Clause 5.2 of ISO 80079-36, the non-electrical control valves do not have their own potential ignition source even in the rare incident of an operating fault.
+As a result, they do not fall within the scope of Directive 2014/34/EU.